 Fire Incompatibility None known.

+The incompatibility Note known.

-Advice for firefighters
+dvice for firefighters

-Alert Fire Brigade and tell them location and nature of hazard.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.

-Fire Fighting
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.

+Fire/Explosion Hazard Non combustible.
 Not considered a significant fire risk, however containers may burn.

-- Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area.

-Decomposition may produce toxic fumes of:

-silicon dioxide (SiO2) metal oxides

-Non combustible.

-Fire/Explosion Hazard

-When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles

-May emit poisonous fumes

-May emit corrosive fumes
+Decomposition may produce toxic fumes of: metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+May emit poisonous fumes.
+May emit corrosive fumes.

-HAZCHEM

-Not Applicable
+HAZCHEM Not Applicable